Breaking News

 Everyone’s just trying to manage the best they can.

-However, Twitter has been having its own issues Wednesday, with its support page tweeting at 8:57 a.m.
+However, Twitter has been having its own issues on Wednesday, with its support page tweeting at 8:57 a.m.
 PT that it was “having some issues with DM delivery and notifications.”

 “We’re almost at 100% resolved,” Twitter Support updated at 3:34 p.m.
 PT.
-“There may be some residual effects for a small group of people, but overall your DMs should be working properly now.
+“There may be some residual effects for a small group of people, but overall, your DMs should be working properly now.
 We appreciate your patience!”

 Originally published July 3, 8:36 a.m.
 PT.